Request a bet offers are popular with bookmakers and bettors alike.

 - 10bet – Create Your Bet

 - Bet365 – Bet Builder

 - Skybet – RequestABet

-Typically, each has a different moniker, but all are basically the same style of bet.
+Each bookie uses a different title, but these are all the same style of bet.

-The following bookies also encourage you to ask via Twitter for a bespoke do-it-yourself bet:
+The following bookies want you to ask via Twitter for a bespoke do-it-yourself bet: